ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 metadata : 2018 Biometry data of the FreS serie have been updated and put into the new_biometry sheet; For 2019 SouS serie, estimated could not be made due to exceptional climatic conditions; Biometry data of the SeNS serie have been updated and put into the new_biometry sheet

+* new series : no new series

+* updated series : 1 value.
+Comment updated for Vilaine Silver.

+* new data series : one missing data and all other data provisional (qal_id 4).
+One data complete.

+* updated data series : 6 new values integrated in the database

+* modified data series : 6 provisional data set to qal_id = 4, 10 values updated in the db

+* new biometry :  4 new values inserted in the database

 ### annex 4